zakman186/docker-Jackettvpn/README.md

-# Transmission with WebUI and OpenVPN
+# qBittorrent with WebUI and OpenVPN
-Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
+Docker container which runs qBittorrent torrent client with WebUI while connecting to OpenVPN.
 It bundles certificates and configurations for the following VPN providers:
 * Private Internet Access
 * BTGuard